HoangCaesar/Fullstack_Projects/Helsinki_City_Bike/data_validation/README.md

     mongoimport --uri 'mongodb+srv://MYUSERNAME:SECRETPASSWORD@mycluster-ABCDE.azure.mongodb.net/MY_DB?retryWrites=true&w=majority' --collection MY_COLLECTION --jsonArray --file PATH_TO_MY_VALIDATED_JSON_FILES
 ```

+- Actually, I just realized that it does not matter that importing data by hand or by mongoimport, the storage size is still limited at 512MB.
+However, importing CSV files to the database by command lines looks more engineering.
-- It works!!!
-Congratulations!
-Finally, I could import these bunch of "tiny" files after couple of days.
+- Finally, I could import these bunch of "tiny" files after couple of days.
+Nonetheless, there are a bunch of data which is missing due to limited storage (2021-07).